-• To be eligible to file for adjustment of status, an alien must have been lawfully admitted as a T nonimmigrant and continue to hold that status at the time of the application for adjustment of status.
-However, T nonimmigrants who had already accrued four years in T nonimmigrant status remained eligible for adjustment of status as long as they filed a complete application for adjustment of status before April 13, 2009.
-8 CFR 245.23(a)(2)(ii).

-- The failure to apply for adjustment of status in accordance with 8 CFR 245.23 will result in termination of T nonimmigrant status at the end of the four-year period unless T nonimmigrant status has been extended.
-8 CFR 214.11(p)(2). - A derivative T nonimmigrant is eligible for adjustment of status only if the principal is also eligible, and may file only concurrently with the principal T nonimmigrant or after the principal T nonimmigrant has filed for adjustment of status.
+- To be eligible to file for adjustment of status, an alien must have been lawfully admitted as a T nonimmigrant and continue to hold that status at the time of the application for adjustment of status.
+But, the T nonimmigrants who had already accrued 4 years in T nonimmigrant status remained eligible for adjustment of status as long as they filed a complete application for adjustment of status before April 13, 2009.
+8 CFR 245.23(a)(2)(ii). - The failure to apply for adjustment of status in accordance with 8 CFR 245.23 will result in termination of T nonimmigrant status at the end of the 4-year period.
+8 CFR 214.11(p)(2). - A derivative T nonimmigrant is eligible for adjustment of status only if the principal is also eligible and may file only concurrently with the principal T nonimmigrant or after the principal T nonimmigrant has filed for adjustment of status.
 8 CFR 245.23(b)(1). - The denial of a principal T nonimmigrant's application for adjustment of status will result in denial of the derivative T nonimmigrant's application for adjustment of status, including any adjustment application filed by a derivative after the denial of the principal's application for adjustment of status.

-On December 23, 2008, the President signed the TVPRA 2008, which in section 201 amended the eligibility requirements for T nonimmigrant status at INA § 101(a)(15)(T), nonimmigrant duration of status and extension provisions at INA § 214(o), and adjustment of status requirements at INA § 245(l).
+On December 23, 2008, the President signed the TVPRA 2008.
+Section 201 of the TVPRA 2008 amended the eligibility requirements for T nonimmigrant status at INA § 101(a)(15)(T), nonimmigrant duration of status and extension provisions at INA § 214(o), and adjustment of status requirements at INA § 245(l).
 Amended INA § 214(o)(7) now provides that T nonimmigrant status may be extended if:

-- A Federal, State, or local law enforcement official, prosecutor, judge, or other authority investigating or prosecuting activity relating to human trafficking certifies that the presence of the T nonimmigrant in the United States is necessary to assist in the investigation or prosecution of acts of trafficking; or - USCIS determines that an extension of the period of T nonimmigrant status is warranted due to exceptional circumstances.
+- A Federal, State, or local law enforcement official, prosecutor, judge, or other authority investigating or prosecuting activity relating to human trafficking certifies that the presence of the T nonimmigrant in the United States is necessary to assist in the investigation or prosecution of acts of trafficking; - The T nonimmigrant is eligible to apply for adjustment of status under INA § 245(l), but is unable to because regulations have not been issued to permit T nonimmigrants to adjust status; or - USCIS determines that an extension of the period of T nonimmigrant status is warranted due to exceptional circumstances.

-Amended INA § 214(o)(7) now provides that USCIS must extend T nonimmigrant status while a Form I-485 under INA § 245(l) is pending.
+Amended INA § 214(o)(7) now provides that USCIS must extend T nonimmigrant status during the pendency of an application for adjustment of status under INA § 245(l).